StockSharp/doc/pt/topics/api/indicators/list_of_indicators/bull_power.md

-# Bull Power
+# força compradora

-﻿# Bull Power
+﻿# força compradora

-**Bull Power** é a contraparte altista dentro do sistema Elder-ray.
+**força compradora** é a contraparte altista dentro do sistema Elder-ray.
 Mede a força com que os compradores empurram os preços acima de uma média móvel exponencial (EMA), comparando o máximo da barra com o preço médio.

 Use a classe [BullPower](xref:StockSharp.Algo.Indicators.BullPower) para trabalhar com este indicador.